 Writer.
 Performance Poet.
 Producer

-Malaika Kegode is a poet, promoter and workshop facilitator based in Bristol.
+Malaika Kegode is a writer, performer and producer based in Bristol.
 She has performed around the UK at a number of celebrated venues, festivals and poetry events, such as Tongue Fu, Out-Spoken at The 100 Club, WOMAD, Boomtown Festival and BBC at the Edinburgh Festival.
-In 2017 she was support for Saul Williams at The Fleece.
+She has also worked with a number of organisations including Roundhouse, Historic England and Elstree Studios.
+She has been shortlisted for the Out-Spoken Poetry Award, had her work displayed at the Arnolfini in Bristol and has acted as tour support for Saul Williams at The Fleece.

-As a workshop leader she has worked with organisations such as Arvon and Cheltenham Literature Festival, encouraging young or vulnerable people to begin telling their own stories.
+As a workshop leader she has worked with organisations such as Arvon, Cheltenham Literature Festival and Narcotics Anonymous, encouraging young and/or vulnerable people to begin telling their own stories.

-She is assistant producer for Blahblahblah, the longstanding poetry event at Bristol Old Vic and is founder and director of Milk Poetry, a cult poetry organisation that produces innovative poetry events in a supportive environment.
+Malaika works as assistant producer for Blahblahblah, the long standing poetry event at Bristol Old Vic, and is also founder and director of Milk Poetry, a poetry organisation that produces innovative spoken word events in a supportive environment.